arunpatro/arunpatro.github.io/blog/graphics/index.md

 5. How can thin LTO be faster than fat LTO ??

-### Profiling C++ vs Rust
-- I use xcode Instruments to profile both C++ and Rust code.
-Rust executables have a ordered way of creating debug symbols and this helps in finding the order of the function call inside another.
-This is not the case with cpp, which just bundles all function calls to one.
-- This can be due to recursion of reflected rays, I can try to profile without reflection.

-### Notes
+### Additional Comments
+- Rust is more pleasant to code in than cpp, because of modern tooling.
+- I think rust is faster because it enforces a better memory management system and a better zero-cost-abstraction.
-- Rust uses `nlagebra`, CPP uses `Eigen`
+- Rust uses `nlagebra`, CPP uses `Eigen`.
+These Eigen files are all header files and therefore could be the reason why there are fewer library files to compile.
--